decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-30-between-crash-and-omission.md

 ## Notes

-This lower bound is strictly stronger than the one on [omission failures in synchrony](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/).
+This lower bound is strictly stronger than the one for [omission failures in synchrony](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/).

 The upper bounds can be extended to $f<n$ and the lower bound to any $f \geq n/2$.